 Cash Back Credit Cards

-If you don’t need cash, and you have cash, it still makes a ton of sense to use a credit card.
+If you don’t need cash, and you have cash on-hand, it still makes a ton of sense to use a credit card.
 Specifically, a high cashback credit card like the Capital One Spark 2% Cash Back card.
 I use this card because it is the highest cashback card I could find, with unlimited 2% cashback on purchases.
-With other cards, you need to pick categories and stuff, or you can earn points, but it’s complicated.
+With other cards, you need to pick from categories, or you can earn points, but it’s complicated.
 I prefer a simple, guaranteed 2% cashback on all purchases.